 What if an employee does not have enough accrued annual leave to cover the shutdown period?

-In an ideal world, an employer has managed employees’ requests for annual leave have in a way that ensures they have enough leave left over for an annual close down.
+In an ideal world, an employer has managed employees’ requests for annual leave in a way that ensures they have enough leave left over for an annual close down.
 But sometimes an employee will not have enough accrued annual leave.

 Maybe the employee recently started with the company, or maybe someone during the approval process miscalculated how much leave an employee had when considering an earlier request for leave.